CheanBotum/Final-HAR-Model/README.md

 This project implements a **Human Activity Recognition (HAR) system** trained on the **UCF101** dataset using a **CNN-LSTM** architecture with **attention**.
 It features a powerful **Flask-based web app** that allows users to:

-- Upload video files or paste online video links (YouTube, TikTok, Facebook, etc.)
+- Upload video files or paste online video links
 - Predict **multiple actions** occurring across video segments
 - View a **video player with real-time action display**
 - See top-5 prediction chart per segment